krystofffff/PicScan/README.md

 # PicScan

+App for cutting photos out of scanned images, includes rotation correction and duplicity detection.

 ### About
 We made this app as a project for our subjects RPR1/RPR2.
 It should be an opensource alternative to other similarly functioning software. \